generiekzaakafhandelcomponent/FormIO-Code-Snippets/README.md

 3. Note that the **Live templates** checkbox appears in the **Export Settings** dialog if you have at least one custom live template in your project.

-4. Click **OK** to generate the file based on live template configuration files.
+4. Rename the filename to **FormIO_Live_Templates** and click **OK** to generate the file based on live template configuration files.
 You can share this file with your team members, or import it on another IntelliJ IDEA installation.